Is Life Insurance Taxable?

 Estate and Inheritance Taxes

-Choosing to specify “payable to my estate” as the beneficiary of an IRA account, an annuity, or a life insurance policy seems a common mistake made by investors.
+Choosing to specify “payable to my estate” as the beneficiary of an IRA account, an annuity, or a life insurance policy seems a common mistake investors make.
 However, you lose the contractual advantage of naming a natural person when you call the estate your beneficiary, and the financial product goes through the probate procedure.
 Aside from increasing the worth of your inheritance, leaving things to your heirs raises the likelihood of your estate being hit with exorbitantly high taxes.

 The value of life insurance proceeds guaranteeing your life is included in your gross estate under Section 2042 of the Internal Revenue Code if the proceeds are payable: